cyc-lopes/Following-Eyes/README.md

 # Following Eyes

 ## This is a simple program where the eyes on the screen follow your mouse movement.
-## Click the following link to view the program in your browser: https://github.io/cyc-lopes/Following-Eyes
+## Click this link to view the program in your browser: https://cyc-lopes.github.io/Following-Eyes/

 Some future improvements to this program include: